codewithcheese/airflow/docs/tutorial.rst

     # start your backfill on a date range
     airflow backfill tutorial -s 2015-01-01 -e 2015-01-07

-Schedule
+Scheduler
 ''''''''
-``airflow schedule`` needs to be running for the tasks in your DAGs to be triggered at the appropriate future intervals by the scheduler.
+``airflow scheduler`` needs to be running for the tasks in your DAGs to be triggered at the appropriate future intervals by the scheduler.
 Use a daemon such as init scripts or supervisor to make sure the scheduler is running when your system starts.